Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Students should not share documents, emails, blog postings or any other information created by someone else unless specifically permitted to do so by the creator.
+Students should not share documents, emails, blog postings or any other information created by someone else unless specifically permitted to do so by the creators.

 Student Owned Technology – Outside of School